-This list of the best network marketing books is different than all the other lists out there because of how I compiled it.
+This list of the best network marketing books for 2019 is different than all the other lists out there because of how I compiled it.
 These are NOT random books I’ve never read.

 When I decided to make this list, I pulled all the books I’ve read over the years off my bookshelf and began to organize them.

 1. Books that I should probably pitch (because they weren’t worth reading)

 2. Books that were average

 3. Books that were top notch quality, writing, and information.
 Basically, the 3rd pile was an awesome pile.

 Next, I went through the pile of these best books and took out anything that wouldn’t be very useful to network marketers.

 Lastly, I sorted the best stack into categories based on topic.
 That’s how this list came about and I’ve read (and highly recommend) every single book on this list.

 The truth is, network marketing itself isn’t really that complicated to learn.

 However, leading people and dealing the the psychology of your own mindset are a big part of the road to success in network marketing.